hallpaz/3dsystems20/docs/assignment2.md

 ![enter image description here](img/render_exterior1.jpg)

-Now, we moved the camera to the center of the sphere, decreasing the near clipping plane to 0.5 as the radius of the sphere is equal to 1.0.
+After that, we moved the camera and the  to the center of the sphere, decreasing the near clipping plane to 0.5 as the radius of the sphere is equal to 1.0.

 #### Investigating the unexpected results